 -Parkinsons surgery is limited to people who no longer respond to other medical treatment for tremor symptoms; have Dyskinesias (involuntary jerking, twisting), or intense fluctuations in motor symptoms.

-In the following types of ablation surgery (removal of tissue), a tiny portion of the brain is destroyed or removed to help relieve Parkinsons symptoms that involve movement, such as rigidity and tremor.
+In the following types of ablation surgery (tissue removal), a tiny portion of the brain is destroyed or removed to help relieve Parkinson's symptoms that involve movement, such as rigidity and tremor.

-A type of brain surgery in which the subthalamus, a tiny area in the brain is destroyed, is known as: Subthalamotomy.
+A type of brain surgery in which the subthalamus, a tiny area of the brain is destroyed, is known as: Subthalamotomy .

 -And Thalamotomy - where a tiny part of the brain known as the thalamus is destroyed.
 It is generally used in people younger than 65 years old who have normal intellectual function and normal recent memory.

 Michael J Fox had a Thalamotomy at the age of 37.
-In a 1998 people magazine article he talked of the shaking of his left arm that was so violent, "I could mix a margarita in five seconds."
+In a 1998 people magazine article he talked about shaking his left arm that was so violent, "I could mix a margarita in five seconds."

 -The surgery has almost completely eliminated Fox's worse tremors.

--Regardless of which type is performed, the surgeon operates on the side opposite that of the affected side.
+Regardless of what type is performed, the surgeon operates on the side opposite that of the affected side.
 A hand tremor of the left hand for example, will be treated with an operation on the right side of the brain.